Michcioperz/haley/README.md

 fidgot
 ====

-simple irc bot in python, currently does nothing
+simple irc bot in python, to see how it works try './fidget.py -h' and look at 'rules' file